bczernecki/imgw/README.md

 The goal of the  **imgw** R package is to automatize downloading of meteorological and hydrological data from the publicly available repository of Polish Institute of Meterology and Water Management - National Research Institute [(IMGW-PIB)](https://dane.imgw.pl/)

+### Hint:

+In a short-term perspective all functions available in the imgw package will be migrated into the  [climate package](https://github.com/bczernecki/climate/).
+The webpage imgw.ml will not be updated anymore.

 ## Installation

 The stable release of imgw package from the [CRAN](https://CRAN.R-project.org) reposity can be installed with: